ICICI Bank commits Rs 1,200 cr to help Tata Memorial Centre build 3 cancer facilities pan India | Science-Environment

 - India

-ICICI Bank on Friday committed Rs 1,200 crore to help Tata Memorial Centre (TMC) to expand its cancer treating facilities.
+ICICI Bank on Friday announced a Rs 1,200-crore commitment to help Tata Memorial Centre expand its patient intake by over 20 per cent annually.

-As part of the commitment from ICICI Foundation, three new facilities will be built in Navi Mumbai's Kharghar on the outskirts of the financial capital, Mullanpur in Punjab and Visakhapatnam in Andhra Pradesh.
+The second largest private sector lender's corporate social responsibility (CSR) arm will spend the money over a nearly four-year period to build three facilities at Kharghar in Navi Mumbai on the outskirts of the financial capital, Mullanpur in Punjab and Visakhapatnam in Andhra Pradesh.

-Girish Chandra Chaturvedi, the chairman of the second largest private sector lender, said the three facilities will be fully functional by 2027 and will enable TMC to handle 25,000 more cancer patients per year.
+Girish Chandra Chaturvedi, the chairman of the second largest private sector lender, said the three facilities will be fully functional by 2027 and will enable TMC to handle 25,000 more cancer patients per year, which will be 25 per cent higher than the current capacity to treat about 1.2 lakh patients a year.

-''This is a step towards resolving a problem which we are foreseeing to aggravate, especially as urbanisation increases,'' he told reporters at TMC's flagship hospital here after signing three Memorandums of Understanding for the centre.
+''This (the financial commitment) is a step towards resolving a problem which we are foreseeing to aggravate, especially as urbanisation increases,'' he told reporters at TMC's flagship hospital here after signing three Memorandums of Understanding for the centre.

-Chaturvedi said right now, the bank has Rs 500 crore of Corporate Social Responsibility (CSR) corpus ready for the three facilities, and will be adding to the corpus as the years go.

 He added that at present, the bank spends about 25 per cent of its CSR budget on healthcare which may go up or down depending on the need.